-- What is a toroid? - A solenoid bent into a shape - Toroid can be used for magnetic field measurement - Why? - Since it does not leak magnetic field outside of itself, it fully contains all the magnetic field created within it. - Consider an un-magnetized iron core toroid, without any current flowing in the wire - What do you think will happen if the current slowly increases? - B0 increases linearly with the current. - And B increases also but follows the curved line shown in the graph - As B_n increases, the domains become more aligned until nearly all - are aligned (point b on the graph) - The iron is said to be approaching saturation - Point b is typically at 70% of the max
+- What is a Toroid?
+Hysteresis Iron Core Toroid - A solenoid bent into a shape - Toroid can be used for magnetic field measurement - Why? - Since it does not leak magnetic field outside of itself, it fully contains all the magnetic field created within it. - Consider an un-magnetized iron core Toroid, without any current flowing in the wire - What do you think will happen if the current slowly increases? - B0 increases linearly with the current. - And B increases also but follows the curved line shown in the graph - As $B_0$ increases, the domains become more aligned until nearly all are aligned (point b on the graph) - The iron is said to be approaching saturation - Point b is typically at 70% of the max